LDAWG-a11y/a11yWebApp/src/guides/accessible-content-warnings.md

 * As any image that is worth obscuring starts obscured, we want to obscure the image in the default state
 * If our handy data-attribute has a value of \`image\`, I'm using a \`backdrop-filter\` and the value is \`blur(14px)\`, which you guessed it, blurs the underlying image, I also add \`opacity\` as I wanted a slight transition
-* When our data attribute's value is \`motion\`, we definitely don't want to use the blur effect here, as blurred motion is still motion, so we substitute it for a solid background colour
+* When our data attribute's value is \`motion\`, we definitely don't want to use the blur effect here, as blurred motion is still motion, so we substitute it for a solid background colour, this is enough to satisfy WCAG 2.2.2 Pause, Stop, Hide (A), as we are of course providing controls that enable users to reveal
 * Our text warning is actually the only thing that "hides", the overlay part is simply changing fron its blurred or solid background to transparent or having full opacity
 * The selectors are a little complex, but in essence we are getting the content type (image or motion), then getting the container that holds our checkbox and SVG, we than want to only apply our change in style when the CSS pseudo class \`:checked\` is present on the checkbox, then we need the sibling of our wrapper, which contains the overlay and the image and finally, we drill down into the overlay, which is where the style change is applied